satellitecomponent/Neurite/README.md

 - Make sure to zoom (`Scroll`) deeper into the fractal before creating nodes.
 Otherwise, nodes will just overlap and be too big.
 - When arranging windows, drag them via the title input.
 Rescale by holding `Shift` and scrolling over the node.
 - Use `Shift` to freeze nodes in place, then double click the nodes that should remain anchored once unfrozen (releasing `Shift`.)
-- The AI tab has controls for token limit, tempeture, number of searched nodes sent as context, and lenght of recent conversation sent.
+- The AI tab has controls for token limit, temperature, number of searched nodes sent as context, and length of recent conversation sent.
 - Connect instructions to Ai nodes.
 For every message, any connected nodes will be sent to the Ai. (ie, the entire connected graph)
 ## FractalGPT